 It should be used for short-term ventilation of an unconscious patient.

 150. What is a hazard of the insertion of an oropharyngeal airway?

 151. What is the position of a correctly sized and properly inserted oropharyngeal airway?

 The distal tip should be at the base of the tongue, and the flange should be outside the teeth.

 153. What is a stoma?

 A hole in the trachea without a tube in place

 154. What are the complications of a tracheostomy?

 Bleeding, pneumothorax, air embolism, subcutaneous emphysema, infection, hemorrhage, and tracheal stenosis.

 155. What is a Passy-Muir speaking valve?

 It’s a one-way valve that attaches to the 15 mm adaptor and allows for speech and secretion management.
 It allows air to enter only during inspiration.
 The blue-colored ones are used with ventilators.
 The white ones are for spontaneously breathing patients.

 156. What is a tracheostomy button used for?

-It’s used to aid in weaning from a tracheostomy tube, and it helps keeps the stoma open.
+It’s used to aid in weaning from a tracheostomy tube, and it helps keep the stoma open.

 157. What does a tracheostomy button look like?

 It’s a short, soft, and hollow tube that fits in the stoma in place of a tracheostomy tube.

 159. What are the methods for weaning from a tracheostomy tube?

-Tracheostomy buttons, fenestrated tubes, progressively smaller tracheostomy tubes.
+Tracheostomy buttons, fenestrated tubes, and progressively smaller tracheostomy tubes.

 161. What is the biggest problem with an LMA?

 Regurgitation during insertion

 162. What is one of the most common causes of airway obstruction?

 163. How do you know when there is an obstruction in the tube?

 When the peak airway pressure on the ventilator increases